-The Karoo Dwarf Tortoise is a South African endemic that is distributed throughout much of the south-western Great Karoo and along the region of the Great Escarpment, eastwards to Cradock in the Eastern Cape Province (see Figures 4 & 5).
-This species' EOO is 144,000 km2.
+The Karoo Dwarf Tortoise is a South African endemic that is distributed throughout much of the southwestern Great Karoo and along the region of the Great Escarpment, eastwards to Cradock in the Eastern Cape Province (see Figures 4 & 5).
+This species' EOO is 144 000 km.

-Figure 4: The distribution range of the Karoo Dwarf Tortoise, presented as quarter-degree grid cells and a shaded polygon (map modified from Loehr and Keswick 2022).
-The white cells denote observations of live and dead individuals recorded during the period 1881-2000, whereas the black cells denote observations of 24 live individuals recorded during the period 2001-2017.
+Figure 1: The distribution range of the Karoo Dwarf Tortoise, presented as quarter-degree grid cells and a shaded polygon as per the forthcoming revised conservation status of the reptiles of South Africa, Eswatini and Lesotho (Tolley et al. in press).
 The red circle indicates the general region of the three Loxton WEFs.

-Figure 5: The distribution range of the Karoo Dwarf Tortoise, presented as quarter-degree grid cells and a shaded polygon as per the forthcoming revised conservation status of the reptiles of South Africa, Eswatini and Lesotho (Tolley et al. in press).
+Figure 2: The distribution range of the Karoo Dwarf Tortoise, presented as quarter-degree grid cells and a shaded polygon (map modified from Loehr and Keswick 2022).
+The white cells denote observations of live and dead individuals recorded during the period 1881-2000, whereas the black cells denote observations of 24 live individuals recorded during the period 2001-2017.
 The red circle indicates the general region of the three Loxton WEFs.